z-prince/sweater_weather/README.md

 <a name="getting-started"></a>
 ## Getting Started
-Thanks for checking out Bone!
+Thanks for checking out Sweater Weather!
 There are a few ways to access and manipulate data through our API endpoints and a few technologies we used to develop our project.

 <a name="api-endpoints"></a>
 ## API Endpoints